dtemir/dtemir.github.io/_posts/2021-09-16-losing-opportunities.md

 It serves as a way to set up a production level code with Data Science and DevOps principles.
 They work with all major frameworks like Tensorflow and PyTorch.

-It is a much better fit to my interested in Machine Learning and getting more skills in Data Science than developing website features at GitHub[^1]
+It is a much better fit to my interest in Machine Learning and getting more skills in Data Science than developing website features at GitHub[^1]

 ## Reflection

 So even though getting ~~kicked out~~ rejected from the GitHub Externship this semester wasn't anticipated, things still went well for me.

 I just hope this will help someone who is looking for a little inspiration.
+Change of plan is usually meant to be.

+## Edit

+I'm currently two weeks into my Open Source Fellowship experience with BentoML.
+Working on this project is so inspiring, and I couldn't wish for anything more.

+Truly makes me glad that things turned out this way.

 ---
 {: data-content="footnotes"}

-[^1]: Although I'm sure they have departments involved in ML
+[^1]: Although I'm sure they have departments doing Data Science.